 The fellowship lasts for up to three years.
+For example, a fellowship starting on July 1, 2019 would end on June 30, 2022.
 It is possible to complete the fellowship early, and a few of our former fellows have done this (by securing a faculty position prior to the fellowship end date).